Catskill909/wordpress-login/wordpress-directadmin-install-guide.md

 - **Problem**: Cannot access custom post types via API
   - **Solution**: Verify "show_in_rest" is set to true for the post type

+- **Problem**: "No route was found matching the URL and request method" error
+  - **Solution**: Verify the endpoint exists and is properly configured.
+You may need to install additional plugins for certain endpoints like user registration.

 ---